23f2003551/BeProductive-Chrome-Extension/README.md

 * 🔄 Count distractions by tracking switches to unproductive websites.
 * 📈 Display session analytics after every session.
 * 🛑 End sessions manually or automatically when the timer expires.
+* 📊 Compare with previous session — instantly see how your productive time, unproductive time, and domain jumps stack up against your last session
+* 📄 Export to PDF — download a clean summary report of any session for your records

 ---